-CHAPTER TWENTY-THREE

-ACCOUNTABLE AND TRANSPARENT GOVERNMENT
+CHAPTER TWENTY-THREE ACCOUNTABLE AND TRANSPARENT GOVERNMENT

-Part I LEADERSHIP CODE
+Part I Leadership Code

-- 253. Application of the Leadership Code The provisions of this Part, and of any law imposing obligations and duties of leadership, shall apply to persons holding the office of - - (a) the President and Heads of State; - (b) the Prime Minister, Deputy Prime Minister and Members of the Federal Parliament - (c) the head of the Federal Public Service and the heads of Federal Ministries; - (d) members of any Commission and holders of office of institutions established under this Constitution; - (e) the Head of each State and members of State legislatures; - (f) the head of State Ministries and any State authority; - (g) members of the Honiara City and senior officers; and - (h) any other office holder as provided by a law or State Constitution. - Declaration of Assets and Liabilities (1) Every person to whom this Part applies shall, if an existing office holder at the date of this Constitution coming into force, or otherwise before the office holder assumes office; and - (a) at the end of every two years; and submit to the Leadership and Anti -Corruption Commission a written declaration of properties, assets and liabilities as prescribed by federal law.
+- 253. Application of the Leadership Code The provisions of this Part, and of any law imposing obligations and duties of leadership, shall apply to persons holding the office of - (a) the President of the Republic; - (b) the Prime Minister, Deputy Prime Minister and Members of the Federal Parliament;

+- (c) the head of the Federal Public Service and the heads of Federal Ministries; - (d) members of any Commission and holders of office of institutions established under this Constitution; - (e) State Governors; - (f) Members of State legislatures; - (g) the head of State Ministries and any State authority; - (h) members of the Honiara City and senior officers; and - (i) any other office holder as provided by a law or State Constitution.

+254. Declaration of Assets and Liabilities